Migelangel04/cse15l-lab-reports/lab-report-two.md

 ![Image](https://migelangel04.github.io/cse15l-lab-reports/LabReport2(6).png)

 As we can see, I ran three test for this method; testReversedInPlace1(), testReversedInPlace2(), and testReversedInPlace3().
-In the first test I passed in an empty `int` array and it returned with a sucessful test, meaning an input that did not induce a failure.
+In the first test I passed in an empty `int` array and it returned with a sucessful test, meaning an input that did not induce a failure symptom.

-However, with the other two tests, there were noticeable failures.
+However, with the other two tests, there were noticeable failure symptoms.
 In testReversedInPlace2, I passed in an array of length 6 starting at one and ending at six and expected the values to be in reverse order (i.e. 6, 5, 4, 3, 2, 1) however in the JUnit test, the element at element 3 was suppose to be 3 but instead was 4.
 Moreover, in testReversedInPlace3 the same issue occurred but in this case, the lenth of the array is 7 and the element of error was 4.

 Notice how the error happens after the midpoint of the array for an odd length array and at the midpoint for an array of even length (excluding length 0 and 1).